Akuli/teek/docs/index.rst

 Pythotk is a pythonic way to write Tk GUIs in Python.
-See `the README <https://github.com/Akuli/pythotk/#pythotk>`_ for an introduction to pythotk, and :ref:`getting-started` for important things about using pythotk.
+See `the README <https://github.com/Akuli/pythotk/#pythotk>`_ for an introduction to pythotk, and then click the tutorial link below to get started.

 Tutorials and Guides